MLB Rumors: Bryce Harper Named Favorite To Win NL MVP Despite Not Having A Team

 Bryce Harper is already being called the favorite to win MVP honors in the National League.
 However, the all-star outfielder hasn’t even signed with a team, and there are tons of rumors about where he’ll be playing next year.

-According to CBS Sports, Bryce Harper is leading the way for odds makers, who are calling him the best shot win the National League MVP this season.
+According to CBS Sports, Bryce Harper is leading the way for odds makers, who are calling him the best shot to win the National League MVP this season.
 Nolan Arenado, Paul Goldschmidt, Kris Bryant, Manny Machado, Freeie Feeman, and Eugenio Suarez are also on the list under Harper’s name.

 Meanwhile, other players such as Mike Trout, Jose Ramierz, Mookie Betts, Francisco Lindor, Alex Bregman, Carlos Correa, Giancarlo Stanton, Khris Davis, Gary Sanchez, and Aaron Judge are among the names being thrown around for American League MVP.